Guatemala official: 44 deportees tested positive for virus

 It was the latest sign that the president’s office and health authorities might not be on the same page.

-On Tuesday, the Guatemalan government’s accounting of deportees with COVID-19 was drawn into question when Health Minister Hugo Monroy said that on a March deportation flight from the U.S., more than 50% of the deportees had later tested positive.
-The president’s office later confirmed that Monroy was talking about a March 26 flight from Mesa, Arizona that carried 41 passengers, but has still not adjusted the official number of infected deportees.
+On Tuesday, the government’s accounting of deportees with COVID-19 was drawn into question when Health Minister Hugo Monroy said that on a March deportation flight from the U.S., more than 50% of the deportees had later tested positive for the new coronavirus.
+The president’s office later confirmed that Monroy was talking about a March 26 flight from Mesa, Arizona with 41 passengers, but said the official number of infected deportees had still not been adjusted.

 The plane on which 44 have tested positive was one of two flights that arrived Monday after Guatemala lifted a one-week pause on deportation flights from the U.S. That suspension had been imposed because three other deportees had earlier tested positive.

-Monroy had said that the deportees were a worrisome factor driving up the country’s COVID-19 caseload.
+Monroy has said the deportees are a worrisome factor driving up the country’s COVID-19 caseload.
 The government said Wednesday that this week it had started testing all deportees, regardless of whether they showed symptoms, when anyone on a flight tested positive.

-U.S. Immigration and Customs Enforcement had no immediate comment to the report but has said in recent days that it screens everyone in its custody and quarantines anyone showing symptoms of COVID-19.
+U.S. Immigration and Customs Enforcement had no immediate comment on the report but has said in recent days that it screens everyone in its custody and quarantines anyone showing symptoms of COVID-19.
 The agency said that 100 detainees in its custody have tested positive for the virus, including 17 at a detention facility in San Diego and 12 at one in Batavia, New York.

 ICE says that 25 employees at detention centers have tested positive for the virus, including 13 at a removal staging facility at the airport in Alexandria, Louisiana.